Use of medical reports

 Right to Protection Charitable Foundation Visit Website

-The law set forth that after the preliminary examination, the territorial body of the SMS shall refer the applicant to a medical examination.[1]
-Medical examination of a person is carried out by specialist doctors: general practitioner, paediatrician (for children), obstetrician-gynaecologist (for women).
+The law provides that after the preliminary examination, the territorial body of the SMS shall refer the applicant to a medical examination.[1]
+The medical examination is carried out by specialist doctors: general practitioner, paediatrician (for children), obstetrician-gynaecologist (for women).
 If necessary, the specialist doctors have the right to involve doctors of other specialities.[2]
 Medical examinations are carried out free of charge at the expense of budgetary funds provided for in the state and local budgets.[3]

-The conclusion of the medical examination is necessary for being placed in TAC.
+The conclusion of the medical examination is necessary for being placed in Temporary Accommodation centres (see Reception Conditions).

-The legislation does not foresee the algorithm when a medical report is taken into account for support of the applicant’s statements.
+The legislation does not foresee the scenario where a medical report is taken into account to support the applicant’s statements.
 In theory, an applicant can add a medical report to corroborate their asylum claim.
-However, legislation set forth a limited number of obligatory medical procedures which could not reflect the full applicant’s state of health.
-For instance, the Procedure for Conducting a Medical Examination foresees the examination of a physician, or gynaecologist for women and a list of medical tests.[4]
+However, legislation provides for a limited number of obligatory medical procedures in the context of this medical examination, which could not reflect the full applicant’s state of health.
+For instance, the Procedure for Conducting a Medical Examination foresees the examination of a physician, or a gynaecologist for women and a list of medical tests.[4]

 [1] Section V(5.1) Rules for the Consideration of Applications.